isomerpages/mlaw-ccpit/_speakers-and-moderators/4-panel-3.md

 <br>
 He has published articles including “Arbitration in China and Singapore” in Singapore Academy of Law [2019 SAL Prac 28]. <br>
 <br>
 Theng Fong graduated in 1979 from the Law Faculty of the University of Singapore (Honours).
-He is also a holder of a Diploma in PRC Law from Suzhou University.</p>
+He is also a holder of a Diploma in PRC Law from Suzhou University.
 <br>